 3. Know when to ask for help

 What’s your biggest challenge right now?
 The one thing that keeps you up at night that you dream of fixing?
-Maybe it’s your Inbox gone wild, the Website updates you need to make, that Blog post you want to write.
-Take inventory, prioritize, and delegate and you’ll be well on your way to success.
+Maybe it’s your inbox gone wild, the website updates you need to make, that Blog post you want to write.
+Work through it all in the Stress Less journal and you’ll feel a lot better.

 By Tamara Smith